-Our office offers TELE-MED appointments for TEXAS residents and with your doctor's approval.
-Also please be aware some insurance policies do not cover Tele-med.
+Our office offers telemedicine appointments for Texas residents with a doctor's approval.
+Please be aware some insurance policies do not cover telemedicine.
 Our staff can help you with any questions about this service and you can read more about it below too.

 What is telemedicine?